Web Development Lead Instructor

 Why Should You Want This Job?

-You will be part of a community catapulting 8 to 20 veterans into careers in programming.
+You will be part of a community catapulting 8 to 20 veterans or military spouses into careers in programming.
 As part of this community, you will help develop curriculum, lead lectures, and provide students input and feedback on their progress.
 Code Platoon’s community includes active board members who will be there to support you.

 What We are Looking for in an Instructor: